 Tamara Atschba grew up in a family of singers in Tbilisi, Georgia.
 At the age of four, she received her first piano and composition lessons with her mother, Prof. S. Egorowa and with Prof. L. Nikabadze.
 She continued her studies at the Sarajishvili Tbilisi State Conservatory in the classes of Prof. E. Russischvili and Prof. L. Bakrazde and received four diplomas as a concert pianist, chamber musician, accompanist and teacher.

 Tamara Atschba is winner of several competitions, such as the Dmitri Kabalewski Piano Competition, the Caucasian Piano Competition for Young Artists, the Piano Soloists Competition of the Philharmony of Tbilisi and the National Georgian Composition Competition of Georgian National TV and Radio.
-At an early age, she performed as a soloist together with the Georgian National Philharmonic orchestra.
+At an early age, she performed as a soloist together with the Georgian National Philharmonic orchestra and wrote several prize - awarded compositions for violin and piano, piano solo, vocal duo.

 Numerous CD recordings and concert performances at the Wiener Konzerthaus, the large ORF broadcasting hall in Vienna, Bösendorfer Hall, the ceremonial hall of the Austrian National Library, radio and concert hall Flagey in Bruxelles, the Liszt concert hall of the conservatory in Budapest, the Arturo Benedetti Michelangeli Hall (Italy), Rose Theater Hall Fuji (Japan), Jacques Thibaud Conservatory Hall in Paris (France), Kaufman Hall in New York (USA) among other concert halls in London, Freiburg, Hannover, Barcelona, Madrid, Milan, Florence, Istanbul, Ankara, Prague, Warsaw and Moscow testify her agile artistic activities.

 Tamara Atschba is a long-term chamber music partner of the violinist Prof. Dora Schwarzberg, who said „in noumerous concerts, Tamara Atschba showed her refined skills, as well as her extraordinary musicality“.
 The prime violinist of the Alban Berg Quartett verified her as „an outstanding partner for the entire chamber music repertoire“.
 Furthermore, she is duo partner of the French violinist Louise Chisson.
-In 2016, the two musicians founded a summer music academy in Monpasier, France.
+In 2016, the two musicians founded the Esperus Art Fund and Esperus Summer Music Academy in Monpazier, France.

 Through her carreer, Tamara Atschba came across fascinating artistic personalities, such as Valentin Berlinsky, Claudio Abbado, Ruggero Ricci, Martha Argerich, Boris Berezovsky and Maxim Vengerov.